MicrosoftEdge/WebView2Feedback/specs/NestedFrame.md

 In the current case of nested iframes, the [PermissionRequested](https://learn.microsoft.com/microsoft-edge/webview2/reference/winrt/microsoft_web_webview2_core/corewebview2frame#permissionrequested) and [ScreenCaptureStarting](https://learn.microsoft.com/microsoft-edge/webview2/reference/winrt/microsoft_web_webview2_core/corewebview2frame#screencapturestarting) events will be raised from the top-level iframe.
-With the support of tracking nested iframes, this request can be handled directly by the nested iframe.
-Therefore, we now raise these requests to the nearest tracked frame, which is the `CoreWebView2Frame` closest to the frame that initiates the request (from bottom to top).
+With the support of tracking nested iframes, we can now handle these requests directly within the nested iframe.
+Specifically, these requests are raised to the nearest tracked frame, which is the `CoreWebView2Frame` closest to the frame that initiates the request (from bottom to top).
 ```